City Mortgage Guide · 2026

 The Austin Market in 2026

-The Austin housing market is currently highly competitive, with cooling after 2021-2022 peak.
+The Austin housing market is currently one of the most accessible major US markets, with stable with steady appreciation.
 Here's how it stacks up across the key metrics buyers care about:

 MetricAustinUS Average